 But there’s a glitch in the system, because Sid’s new girlfriend, Ava, has other plans.
 And Sid learns the hard way that before she can untangle someone else’s family tree, she will have to find her own roots.

 Praise for the Sid Rubin Silicon Alley Adventures

 “A fast-paced whirlwind ride that dives into the fascinating world of Live Action Role Playing.
-Sid Rubin is one of those brilliant and smart heroines you would happily follow even to the darkest parts of the Web . . .
-Deoul has brought an incredibly fun and fresh voice to the YA genre.”—Ileen Maisell, Executive Producer, The Golden Compass
+Sid Rubin is one of those brilliant and smart heroines you would happily follow even to the darkest parts of the Web.”—Ileen Maisell, Executive Producer, The Golden Compass

 “Hooray for Sid Rubin!
 Brave, witty and brainy, our teenage adventurer takes us on a techno-caper in the darker corners of cutthroat online gaming, challenging her smarts and her heart.” —Ann Aptaker, author of the award-winning Cantor Gold crime series

 “It’s a really good read—a story where the smart kids win, diversity is a fact and we can applaud for the hero Sid, who is a lesbian, and wonderfully it’s a complete non-issue.
 I’m recommending it for all our libraries.”—Linda Gregory, President, PFLAG Rehoboth Beach, DE

 “(It’s) an exhilarating combination of mystery and nerd-world—a touch of steampunk and gamer-grrl—led by a smart, self-aware, awkward but lovable teen protagonist—more interesting and savvier than either the eternally tortured Katniss or Bella.”—Rachel Talalay, Director, Tank Girl, Dr. Who, Sherlock